Portal Evolution

 Landing page

-If nothing is selected, the screen provides helpful guidance to indicate that you can interact with the panels on the left.
+If nothing was selected, the right panel provided guidance prompting users to interact with the left.

 Edit an active service